5 Things to Know About the Galaxy S8 Android 10 Update

 If Samsung chooses not to Android 10 for the Galaxy S8 series, you’ll still be able to get Android 10/One UI 2.0 features on your phone via unofficial software.

-The Galaxy S8 development community is still active and developers have already released some ROMs that bring some of what Samsung’s Android 10 release has to offer.
-We expect more polished software to arrive in the weeks ahead.
+The Galaxy S8 development community is still active and developers will likely release Android 10-based ROMs that bring some of what Samsung’s Android 10 release has to offer.

 If you haven’t explored the world of rooting and custom ROMs, you might want to do so soon because it might be the only way to get Android 10/One UI 2.0 features on your device moving forward.